openobserve/website4/content/blog/posts/monitor-redis-metrics-otel.md

 ---
-title: "Redis Metrics Monitoring - OpenTelemetry Collector Guide"
+title: "Monitor Your Redis Metrics with Opentelemetry and OpenObserve"
 seoTitle:  Monitor Your Redis Metrics with OpenTelemetry
 description: Discover how to effectively monitor Redis Metrics using the OpenTelemetry Collector.
 Enhance performance and reliability with our comprehensive guide.
 img: /img/blog/redis/image3.png
 alt: OpenObserve